ikthegreat1/Cybersecurity-Portfolio/index.md

 Supporting IT teams with system updates

 It demonstrates both technical SQL query skills and practical security problem-solving.

+## 🔹 Project 2 — Apply Filters to SQL Queries